KVonGit/quest/docs/scripts/for.md

 Run a script multiple times, incrementing the iterator variable between the specified limits.
 If a "step" parameter is specified, the iterator variable will be incremented by that amount each time (if not specified, the default step size is 1).

-Trandionally, i, j, k... are used as iterator varable names.
+Traditionally, i, j, k... are used as iterator varable names.
 This simple example runs from 1 to 5, printing each value in turn:

     for (i, 1, 5) {
       msg(game.i)